nvaccess/nvda/user_docs/en/userGuide.md

 1. Decomposition of some ligatures, Including "ĳ" (ligature ij) to their two letter form ("ij").

 1. Stable ordering of modifiers in composite characters, for example in ancient Hebrew.

+To toggle Unicode normalization from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Include Unicode Consortium data (including emoji) when processing characters and symbols {#SpeechSettingsCLDR}